catmistry-app/catmistry-app.github.io/README.md

 Alongside the learn and information sections are mini-games and interactive elements to provide for a fun and engaging learning experience.

-CATmistry Web was built by Wang Zerui, Ding Chenghao and Vincent Kwok under the CATmistry Web Team.
+CATmistry Web was built by Wang Zerui, Ding Chenghao and Vincent Kwok under the CATmistry Web Team, as a promotional channel for the original mobile application.

-## Installation
+## Installation (App)

 CATmistry is available for iOS, MacOS and iPadOS 14 on the [App Store](https://apps.apple.com/us/app/catmistry/id1545311327).